SonySemiconductorSolutions/aitrios-sdk-vision-sensing-app/README.md

     - Jupyter notebook for importing models to "**Console for AITRIOS**"
     - Jupyter notebook for deploying models to Edge AI Devices
   - Prepare applications:
-    - Tools for developing, building and debugging "**Edge Applications**"
+    - Tools for developing, building, and debugging "**Edge Applications**"
     - Jupyter notebook for importing "**Edge Applications**" to "**Console for AITRIOS**"
     - Jupyter notebook for deploying "**Edge Applications**" to Edge AI Devices
   - See [Tutorials](./tutorials/README.md) for details on each notebook and tool.